 UPDATE: IF YOU WANT TO READ ALL ABOUT HOW THESE DIY PAINTED CABINETS ARE HOLDING UP AFTER 22 MONTHS, CLICK HERE.

-LATEST UPDATE: It's been more than 4 years now and our cabinets still look FANTASTIC.
+LATEST UPDATE: It's been almost 5 years now and our cabinets still look FANTASTIC.
 If you prefer video tutorials, be sure to check out my video training series–Total Cabinet Transformation.